sjdv1982/seamless/schema.md

 above the property level.

 A cell in "slave" mode can only be connected to an input pin, not an output pin or edit pin.
-Array cells can only be in "pack" mode if their length is fixed (or can become fixed).
+Array cells can only be in "master" mode if their length is fixed (or can become fixed).

 If an object cell or array cell is in "master" mode, itself holds the authoritative representations, and cell.a is merely a subcell.